-Marijuana has been around humankind since forever.
+Marijuana has been around humankind since what feels like forever.
 Its seeds were found in burial chambers dating back to 3000 BC.
 Practitioners of Chinese medicine have been using it for thousands of years.
 George Washington even grew hemp at Mount Vernon.

 Last Thursday, the Federal Government announced its decision to stick to its outdated stance.

 While half of the US states have passed laws that allow the use of medical marijuana, the Federal Government has decided that it will not reclassify it from Schedule 1 under the Controlled Substances Act.
 This decision has disappointed many advocates and medical users who had hoped the plethora of states now legalizing the use of medical marijuana would soften the federal government’s position.